 In good years, the main specialist companies welcome speculative applications.
 However, most wellsite geologists are recruited by recommendation from others.

-- wellsite and offshore safety management;
+- wellsite and offshore safety management

-- risk assessment;
+- risk assessment

-- control of substances hazardous to health (COSHH);
+- control of substances hazardous to health (COSHH)

-- wellsite operations;
+- wellsite operations

-- wellsite geological procedures;
+- wellsite geological procedures

-- formation evaluation of wireline;
+- formation evaluation of wireline

-- abnormal pressure interpretation;
+- abnormal pressure interpretation

-- FEMWD (formation evaluation measurement while drilling) logs.
+- FEMWD logs.

 Several of the geological services organisations that recruit staff also run training courses delivered at their premises or in-house at a company site or other venue.

+Before getting a post as a wellsite geologist, you'll probably have built up experience in the field as a mudlogger or data engineer.
 You may also have a relevant MSc and direct experience of working as a geologist for an oil company.